 In this article, we’re going to discuss eight very specialized types of training that dogs can undergo to gain specific skills for various tasks, jobs, and competitions.
-These types of training go far beyond the basic commands and require a good set of basic skills to even attempt.
-Before we start discussing these eight specialized training types, we’ll discuss four styles of dog training that can be applied to most of the types of dog training.
+But first, we will discuss four styles of dog training that can be applied to most of the types of dog training.

 The 8 Specialized Types of Dog Training